darkgraycat/murkit0/dev_notes_runner.md

 means 10 tiles to cover
 means +10 exact copies at end

+DATA needed:
+entity + pallete = layout + pallete

 ###### Levels switch sprites
 we need to switch second 10 then after screen switch first 10

+#### QUICK PLAN:
+I need the way to switch layers and pallete on demand On demand means - some conditions
+Instead of using time, we should use DISTANCE and SPEED I need the way to adjust player speed, BUT: player speed is a speed of level

+OR. maybe just use ECS TO MAKE calcs with dynamic phys objects but. use plain procedural (for now) for everything else and name that module runnerGame:
+3 states:
+    start screen
+    actual gameplay
+    end screen
+ACTUALLY:
+i dont need 3 screens.
+I can just disable player controlls for title and end
+    and make big long house
+    then just render nice Title, or etc

+on transition i just reorder to next level
+                     recolor to next level

+SO i need 3 helpers:
+    reorder bg layout
+    recolor bg pallete
+    regenerate blocks
+and 2 more:
+    transition for layout
+    interpolate pallete

+## Another idea for BG
+I make prev idea work.. partialy.
+The problem that .reorder makes completely new bitmap and its hard to apply colors.
+I did a lot of shitcode, but now I know what to do:
+Double sized row as always, but if transition is in progress: having new order - use .copyTile to update tiles on shift < 0 - twidth in addition we will apply pallete on the whole row by steps.
+So lets to this.

 ## Refactoring notes
 #### 2 EntityManagers: